datatrail-jhu/09_dataanalysis/manuscript/02_identifying_data.md

 ##### Variables in the dataset are not collected in the same year

 Imagine we want to find the relationship between the effect of cab prices and the number of rides in New York City.
 We want to see how people react to price changes.
 We get a hold of data on **cab prices in 2018**, but we only have data on the **number of rides from 2015**.
 Can these two variables be used together in our analysis?
-Simply, no. If we want to anser this question, we can't match these two sets of data.
+Simply, no. If we want to answer this question, we can't match these two sets of data.
 If we're using the prices from 2018, we should find the number of rides **from 2018** as well.
 Unfortunately, a lot of the time, this is an issue you'll run into.
 You'll either have to find a way to get the data from the same year or go back to the drawing board and ask a different question.
 This issue can be ignored only in cases where we're confident the variables does not change much from year to year.

 ##### Dataset is not representative of the population that you are interested in